 So far we have foraged morel and chanterelle mushrooms and have gone huckleberry picking.
 We’ll do a repeat of those this year hopefully.
 I don’t have anything more planned, but I’m up for an adventure if it involves goodies!

-Mushroom Foraging Rules - be safe, be smart!
+Be safe, be smart!

 I started the winter with two bucks and four does.
 Turns out one of my does is aging and probably not going to give me any more litters and then one of them died. 🙁 So now I am down to two does (one of which just lost her first litter by not nursing them).
 It’s been a rough start to 2021.
 I did just pick up one new doe and I’ll pick up one more come spring.